hillel-devops-052021/ValentynKushnir-hw/README.md

 17.added ingress
-18.created service files for FE and BE, also created k8s services for these two 19.added ingresses manifests for FE and BE, and created ingresses themselves
+18.created service files for FE and BE, also created k8s services for these two 19.added ingresses manifests for FE and BE, and created ingresses themselves 20.added service,deployment and ingress for mongo admin access